inferno986return/python-pcep/Cisco-Practice-Test.md

 foo.index(0)
 ```

-A. The program will cause a *ValueError* exception.
+**A. The program will cause a `ValueError` exception.**
-B. The program will cause an *AttributeError* exception.
+B. The program will cause an `AttributeError` exception.
 C. The program will output `1` to the screen.
-D. The program will cause a *TypeError* exception.
+D. The program will cause a `TypeError` exception.
-E. The program will cause a *SyntaxError* exception.
+E. The program will cause a `SyntaxError` exception.

+Sets are unordered and have no duplicates.
+The `foo.index()` method is for tuples, not sets.
+Therefore a `ValueError` occurred.
+However, sets can be indexed like lists so `foo[0]` does work and will output `1`.

 ### Question 34: Which of the following snippets shows the correct way of handling multiple exceptions in a single except clause?